filecoin-project/filecoin-docs/smart-contracts/fundamentals/aggregated-deal-making.md

 1. An inclusion proof of a sub-tree, which contains the size and position of the sub-piece data in the larger aggregated data piece, corresponding to the tree of the aggregator's committed larger aggregated data piece.
 1. An inclusion proof of the double leaf data segment descriptor, which describes the sub-piece data within the larger [data segment index]([https://github.com/filecoin-project/go-data-segment](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md#data-segment-index)), which is contained at the end of a deal, describing all the data segments contained within that deal.

-Lighthouse.storage is the first aggregator platform to enable PoDSI.
-You can view the tutorial in their docs [here](https://docs.lighthouse.storage/lighthouse-1/filecoin-virtual-machine/section-a#step-3-understanding-podsi-getting-the-podsi-for-your-file).

 Read more about the technical details of PoDSI [here](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md#proof-of-data-segment-inclusion).

 ### Requesting for aggregation off-chain